tlswg/draft-ietf-tls-ticketrequest/draft-wood-tls-ticketrequest.md

 connection attempt are useful.
 - Connection priming: In some systems, connections may be primed or bootstrapped by a centralized service or daemon for faster connection establishment.
-Requesting tickets on demand allows such services to vend tickets to clients for improved performance.
+Requesting tickets on demand allows such services to vend tickets to clients to use for accelerated handshakes with early data.
+(Note that if early data is not needed by these connections, this method SHOULD NOT be used.
+Fresh handshakes SHOULD be performed instead.)
-- Less ticket waste: Currently, TLS servers use application-specific, and often implementation-specific, logic to determine how many tickets are issued.
-By moving the burden of ticket deliverance to clients, servers do not need custom logic to determine how many tickets are issued to clients.
+- Less ticket waste: Currently, TLS servers use application-specific, and often implementation-specific, logic to determine how many tickets to issue.
+By moving the burden of ticket count to clients, servers do not generate wasteful tickets for clients.

 # Ticket Requests

-TLS tickets may be requested via a TicketRequest handshake message, ticket_request(25).
+TLS tickets may be requested via a TicketRequest handshake message, ticket_request(TBD).
 Its structure is shown below.

 ~~~
 struct {
     opaque identifier<0..255>;
-    opaque request_context<0..255>;
+    opaque request_context<0..2^16-1>;
 } TicketRequest;
 ~~~